Garrett Mitchell Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.78).
+- The Diamondbacks have the 20th-ranked team ERA across all league pitching staffs (4.97).

-- Diamondbacks pitchers combine to surrender 18 total home runs at a rate of 1.6 per game (third-most in the league).
+- The Diamondbacks give up the third-most home runs in baseball (21 total, 1.8 per game).

+- Jameson will make his first start of the season for the Diamondbacks.

-- The Diamondbacks are sending Kelly (0-1) out for his third start of the season.
+- The 25-year-old right-hander has three appearances out of the bullpen this season.

-- In his last time out on Friday, the right-hander tossed 5 2/3 innings against the Los Angeles Dodgers, allowing four earned runs while surrendering six hits.
+- Opposing hitters have compiled a batting average of just .172 against him this season.
+He has a 2.16 ERA and 8.6 strikeouts per nine innings over his three appearances.

 © 2023 Data Skrive.
 All rights reserved.